ManonSabot/gsthermal/README.md

     supply function.
 - Leaf physiology
   - The functions `calc_Tleaf`, `calc_gw`, and `calc_A` solve for leaf
-    temperature, leaf VPD, stomatal conductance to water vapor, and photosynthesis, respectively.
+    temperature, stomatal conductance to water vapor, and photosynthesis, respectively.
 - Atmospheric variables
   - The function `calc_Rnet` calculates net radiation.